cave dale walk cover photo

 Cave Dale Walk Difficulty

-As I mentioned earlier, this is one of the easier Peak District walks and hiking Cave Dale is suitable for all the family.
-There are no crazy inclines or dangerous drop-offs, so you can relax and enjoy your adventure without worrying about the little ones.
+This is one of the easier Peak District walks, and hiking Cave Dale is suitable for all the family.
+There are no crazy inclines or dangerous drop-offs, so you can relax and enjoy the adventure.

-In terms of terrain, it’s mostly gravelly, with some rocky sections as you advance through the valley.
-These areas can get slippery when wet, but with the proper footwear, there is little to be concerned about.
-We saw hikers of all ages and capabilities enjoying this walk.
+The terrain is mostly gravelly, with some rocky sections as you advance through the valley.
+These areas can get slippery, but with the proper footwear, there is little to be concerned about.

 woman ascending a hill through cave dale